GeotrekCE/Geotrek-website/_posts/2016-02-01-parc-cevennes-en.markdown

 ref: post-20160201
 ---

 The National Park of Cévennes officially announced the release of <a href="http://destination.cevennes-parcnational.fr/" title="Destination Cévennes">its touristic platform</a>.
-Geotrek-Rando V2 new design enhances accessibility of the entire Park offer (outdoor activities, heritage, events, accommodations, restaurants,…).
+Geotrek&#x2011;Rando V2 new design enhances accessibility of the entire Park offer (outdoor activities, heritage, events, accommodations, restaurants,…).